David Pannick, Baron Pannick: Small house policy

-Pannick represented the Heung Yee Kuk village organization in Hong Kong, in a court case to defend the small house policy.
+Pannick represented the Heung Yee Kuk village organisation in Hong Kong, in a court case to defend the small house policy.
 The controversial policy allows male villagers, but not female villagers, the right to build their own house on government land in the New Territories.
-Pannick challenged Martin Lee, the "Father of Democracy," who represented the plaintiffs.
+Pannick challenged Martin Lee, the "Father of Democracy", who represented the plaintiffs.
 Lee said that "Hong Kong has been waiting for so many years for someone to challenge this policy."
-However, Pannick argued that the plaintiff was "simply a busybody."
+However, Pannick argued that the plaintiff, Kwok Cheuk-kin, was "simply a busybody."

+Hamlyn lectures

+In 2021, he delivered the Hamlyn Lectures on the subject of advocacy.